How To Recognize Constructive Criticism When You Need To (And Why It Often Sounds So Unconstructive)

-Lets just say that in my experience constructive criticism can be like a wolf in sheep’s’ clothing.
+Lets just say that in my experience constructive criticism can be like a sheep in wolfs clothing.
 What may appear to be a personal assault might actually be a valid criticism and worth taking on board.
 There are many reasons why constructive criticism can sound and be delivered harshly.
-If at work the corporate or formal environment may dictate it to be so for example but more often than not those providing the constructive criticism find it both difficult and uncomfortable and are often clueless as to how to best deliver it.
+More often than not those providing the constructive criticism find it both difficult and uncomfortable and are often clueless as to how to best deliver it.
 This needn’t mean that it is unfounded or malicious.

 The best way to decipher constructive criticism is to ask some very revealing questions, such as those below but be forewarned, whilst it does take great courage to do so it is well worth it as it could identify opportunities for your own personal development and growth.